Oral submucous fibrosis: Epidemiology

+The incidence of the disease is higher in people from certain parts of the world including South and South East Asian, South Africa and the Middle Eastern countries.
+In 1996, the number of cases were estimated around 2.5 million worldwide but there is no population-base data as it is not notifiable disease.
+In India, the prevalence is estimated 0.2–2.3% in males and 1.2–4.6% in females; with age range of 11 to 60 years.
+It is widely reported in South Asian diaspora in Europe, North America and South Africa.

 History

-In 1952, T.Sheikh coined the term distrophica idiopathica mucosa oris to describe an oral fibrosing disease he discovered in five Indian women from Kenya.
-S.G.
-Joshi subsequently coined the termed oral submucous fibrosis (OSF) for the condition in 1953.
+In 1952, T. Sheikh coined the term distrophica idiopathica mucosa oris to describe an oral fibrosing disease he discovered in five Indian women from Kenya.
+S. G. Joshi subsequently coined the termed oral submucous fibrosis (OSF) for the condition in 1953.